 - Email: email@example.com

-Katherine Mellen Charron is a native of North Carolina who joined NC State's History Department's faculty in the fall of 2007.
-She has taught classes on the civil rights movement, southern history, U.S. women's and gender history, the U.S. in the 20th century, American history and memory, and research/methods classes for history majors.
-She always enjoys learning as much from her students as she hopes to teach them.
+Katherine Mellen Charron is a native of North Carolina, and proud product of its public schools, who joined NC State's History Department in the fall of 2007.
+She has taught classes on the civil rights and Black Power movements, southern history, U.S. women's and gender history, the U.S. in the 20th century, post-1945 U.S. history, American history and memory, and research/methods classes for history majors.
 In 2011, she was inducted into the NC State Academy of Outstanding Teachers.
 In 2017, the College of Humanities and Social Sciences named her an Outstanding Undergraduate Professor.

 Dr. Charron's first monograph, Freedom's Teacher: The Life of Septima Clark (UNC Press, 2009) won the 2010 Julia Cherry Spruill Prize for the best book in southern women's history, awarded by the Southern Association of Women's Historians; and the 2010 George C. Rogers Jr. prize for best book in South Carolina history, awarded by the South Carolina Historcal Society.